asartalo/gulp-pipemin/README.md

 Type: `Function`

 Stream constructor (works with lazypipe) of assets stream.
-When passed, usemin search for files requested by blocks inside this stream instead of probing filesystem.
+When passed, pipemin search for files requested by blocks inside this stream instead of probing filesystem.
 Error is returned if no such file was passed.

 #### debugStreamFiles
 Type: `Boolean`